mark-wiemer-org/ahkpp/docs/Development.md

 ## Writing

-1. Write your change on an offshoot of `dev` (these are feature branches).
+1. Write your change on an offshoot of `master` (these are feature branches).

-1. Merge each change to `dev` via a squash-commit PR.
+1. Merge each change to `master` via a squash-commit PR.

-    > `master` is still the default branch, but all PRs (aside from releases) should be merged to `dev`.

-1. Each new feature or multi-commit bugfixes should be developed on its own feature branch, then merged into `dev`.

-Trusted collaborators only: Bugfixes, lint fixes, and refactors can be done on `dev` directly if they are only one commit.

 ## Testing